-Upon its completion, the Gippsland Plains Rail Trail will be a 67 kilometre recreational trail following the former historic Gippsland Plains railway line route from Stratford to Traralgon.
-Currently, the 18 kilometre stretch from Stratford to Tinamba is suitable for all users with a high quality new surface.
-The trail passes through undulating dairy country, has views of the Great Dividing Range and there are a number of villages along the way to stop for a rest and a snack or to explore.
+The Gippsland Plains Rail Trail is a 67 km recreational trail following the former historic Gippsland Plains railway line route between Stratford and Traralgon, suitable for all users with a high quality new surface.
+The trail passes through undulating dairy country, takes in unique regional flora and fauna, has views of the Great Dividing Range and there are a number of quintessentially Gippsland villages along the way to stop for a rest and a snack or to explore.

 Track: Generally smooth dirt or gravel track